drmikehenry/vimfiles/nvim-bundle/plenary/README.md

 ### plenary.scandir

-`plenery.scandir` is fast recursive file operations.
+`plenary.scandir` is fast recursive file operations.
 It is similar to unix `find` or `fd` in that it can do recursive scans over a given directory, or a set of directories.

 It offers a wide range of opts for limiting the depth, show hidden and more. `plenary.scan_dir` can be ran synchronously and asynchronously and offers `on_insert(file, typ)` and `on_exit(files)` callbacks. `on_insert(file, typ)` is available for both while `on_exit(files)` is only available for async.